Mercedes Moné: Wrestling persona

+Wrestling legacy

+Many female professional wrestlers have cited Moné as their inspiration to enter professional wrestling or as their dream opponent; Willow Nightingale and Leila Grey have credited Moné as why they entered wrestling, while Xia Li has called Moné her "wrestling idol".
+In 2025, Bianca Belair credited Moné as a key mentor and influence early in her WWE career.
+Several female wrestlers, such as Indi Hartwell, Cora Jade, Billie Starkz, and Britt Baker have specifically cited Sasha Banks vs. Bayley at NXT TakeOver: Brooklyn as the match that drove them to succeed in professional wrestling.

+Over the course of 2025, Moné won and held 13 belts comprising 11 singles championships simultaneously, surpassing a record set 30 years prior by Último Dragón.
+In doing so, Moné became one of the most decorated professional wrestlers, male or female, in history.
+Writing for VICE, Haley Miller described Moné's championship quest as helping to bring attention to smaller wrestling promotions and their championships while also elevating Moné herself.

 Other media

 Video games

-As Sasha Banks, she made her video game debut in WWE 2K17, and has since appeared in WWE 2K18, WWE 2K19, WWE 2K20, and WWE 2K22.
-She also appears in the mobile games WWE SuperCard and WWE Mayhem, as well as the spin-off game WWE 2K Battlegrounds.
+As Sasha Banks, Varnado made her video game debut in WWE 2K17, and subsequently appeared in WWE 2K18, WWE 2K19, WWE 2K20, and WWE 2K22.
+She also appeared in the mobile games WWE SuperCard and WWE Mayhem, as well as the WWE 2K spin-off, WWE 2K Battlegrounds.

 Television

 Varnado made her acting debut in the second season (2020) of the Disney+ series The Mandalorian, where she portrays Koska Reeves, a Mandalorian who serves under Bo-Katan Kryze as a member of the Nite Owls.
 In her final appearance as Sasha Banks, she was a celebrity contestant on an episode of the USA Network game show Barmageddon, which aired on January 2, 2023.
 The episode was filmed before her departure from WWE.

+Film

+On January 13, 2023, it was reported that Varnado, alongside Paul Ben-Victor, had been cast for the 2023 action-thriller film The Collective, playing a character named Nikita.

 Music

-"Song for Sasha Banks", written and performed by The Mountain Goats, tells the story of her childhood, watching Chris Jericho on SmackDown, and then becoming a professional wrestler in her own right.
+"Song for Sasha Banks", written and performed by The Mountain Goats, tells the story of Varnado's childhood, watching Chris Jericho on SmackDown, and then becoming a professional wrestler in her own right.
 It was released as a single digital track on June 18, 2018.